CleverLemming1337/Interactions-Swift/README.md

 # Interactions

-Interactions is a SwiftUI-likr Framework for building interactive terminal apps in Swift.
+Interactions is a SwiftUI-like Framework for building interactive terminal apps in Swift.

 Documentation is coming soon, but you cam checkout the sample app.